 Just what is the importance of customer success?
 In short, customer success helps customers activate with your product and promotes customer retention.
 As a SaaS business, you cannot simply assume that customers will engage with your software without a bit of extra help, and that’s where your customer success team comes in.

-Customer success can also be an important source of revenue, as they will often be responsible for cross-sells and upsells among your customer base.
-They will track when customers are reaching their usage limit for their subscription tier and then encourage them to upgrade when the time is right.
+Customer success can also be an important source of revenue.
+As they will often be responsible for cross-sells and upsells among your customer base.
+They will track when customers are reaching their usage limit for their subscription tier.
+Then encourage them to upgrade when the time is right.

 Without a customer success playbook, your team’s efficiency will be hampered.
 It may take time to figure out who should be helping customers, and CSMs may forget what their goals are.
 The customer success playbook is a constant reminder for CSMs regarding what customers need and how they should be helping them.